lee197/puthealth/readme.md

 * Customer Service   Our aim is to provide excellent support to our clients.

 ### News
-*We are looking forward to sharing some exciting news with you.
+* We are looking forward to sharing some exciting news with you.
 Keep coming back to stay updated

 ## Contact

-* Contact form:
-Remains the same, except remove phone number.
+* Contact form: *Remains the same, except remove phone number.*
 Our address: Lyne Chemicals Limited, Phoenix House, Monahan Road, Cork T12 H1XY Ireland
 Email: enquiry@lynechemicals.com

-* Quick Links such as
-Standard terms & Conditions
-About, Privacy, Terms and conditions, Cookies Policy
+* Quick Links such as : Standard terms & Conditions, About, Privacy, Terms and conditions, Cookies Policy

 ## Key Points to note:
-Please remove:
+*Please remove:*
-Get started button.
+*Get started button.*
-Change Blog to news
+*Change Blog to news*

-Please insert:
+*Please insert:*v
-blue and white theme.
-Remove the green colour.
+*blue and white theme.
+Remove the green colour.*
-Colour code: 300C,
+*Colour code: 300C, *